 Kitchener Brain Injury Lawyers

-A traumatic brain injury can change every aspect of your life — your ability to work, your independence, your relationships, and your long-term health.
-At Foster Injury Law, our Kitchener brain injury lawyers are able to represent individuals and families who are dealing with concussions, moderate brain injuries, severe traumatic brain injuries (TBIs), and catastrophic impairments.
+At Foster Injury Law, our Kitchener brain injury lawyers represent individuals dealing with concussions, moderate brain injuries, and severe traumatic brain injuries (TBIs), including cases involving long-term symptoms and catastrophic impairment.

 We assist clients who have suffered brain injuries from: